-6.5.2 If issued with a fine, or penalty notice, each parent must pay ± 60 within 21 days or ± 120 within 28 days.
+6.5.2 If issued with a fine, or penalty notice, each parent must pay £80 within 21 days or £160 within 28 days.
 The payment must be made directly to the Local Authority and no funds are received by the School.
 If the payment has not been made after 28 days, the Local Authority will decide whether to prosecute or withdraw the notice.

-6.5.3 Penalty notices can be issued by the Local Authority officer or the police.
+6.5.3 Penalty notices can be issued by the Local Authority officer.